 We expect elevated volatility to continue to transmit through currencies, rates and credit spreads in 2023.
 As such, we still see high investment proposition via opportunistic credit strategies with the ability to toggle relative value between cheaper public securities and direct origination.
-It’s worth a reminder, during the Global Financial Crisis, transaction volumes fell significantly in large part due to a lack of debt finance.
-With the advent of the non-bank market, we expect more of a floor behind transaction volumes this cycle but at much higher cost, benefitting direct originators.
+It’s worth a reminder; during the Global Financial Crisis, transaction volumes fell significantly in large part due to a lack of debt finance.
+With the advent of the non-bank market, we expect more of a floor behind transaction volumes this cycle but at much higher cost, benefiting direct originators.

 We continue to see the need for high private investment to finance resilient supply chains, future-proof assets, and build what is needed in the future.
 For example, going back to the topic of energy, the largest source of capital required for energy transition will be credit.
-This highlights more of the future will be capital-intensive and potentially require the private sector to partner with governments more.
+This suggests more of the future will be capital-intensive and potentially require the private sector to partner with governments more.
 Being on the right side of contemporary industrial and regulatory policies will be more important as a result.
 However, as credit is a contract, this only serves to reinforce the importance of rule of law, strong governance and ESG commitments as decisive tools involved in funding the future.